avdheshkv123/tactile-graphic-interaction-analysis/README.md

 - Ultralytics YOLO
 - PyTorch

----

-## License

-This project is intended for academic and research purposes.

 ## Current Capabilities

 The system provides an end-to-end pipeline that detects objects, performs orientation correction, tracks finger movement, maps interactions to predefined regions, extracts behavioural sequences, and generates graph-based analytical visualisations from video data.